mapswipe/python-mapswipe-workers/mapswipe_workers/tests/readme.md

 * save with `:w` for (write) and quit with `:q`

 * for the projects file make sure to check if there is no unwanted line break in the csv file.
+* also you need to make sure that you remote api keys, e.g. for the tile server if existing

 ```
 \copy (